kateyharris/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
 This statistical study can quantify that the MechaCar performs comparably with the competition.
 In the study design, the following metrics would be of interest to a consumer: cost, city or highway fuel efficiency, horse power, maintenance cost, and safety ratings.

-- Test Metrics Data
+- Test Metrics population Data
   - cost
   - city or highway fuel efficiency
   - horse power
   - maintenance cost
   - safety ratings
 - Hypothesis
-  -
+  - Generate a null hypothesis, its corresponding alternate hypothesis, and the significance level.
+  - Identify a statistical analysis to assess the truth of the null hypothesis.
+  - Compute the p-value using statistical analysis.
+  - Compare p-value to the significance level.
+  - Reject (or fail to reject) the null hypothesis and generate the conclusion.
 - Hypothesis tests
-  -
+  -  analysis of variance ANOVA test